 There are few things more satisfying than taking your own freshly-baked loaf out of the oven; the look, the smell, the crackling sound of the crust cooling and, of course, the taste.
 Our classes provide tips, techniques and understanding to get you started or take you further in baking your own bread.
 Join us in a small, informal group to learn how.
 This is hands-on baking with practical tips, time to discuss and compare notes, plenty of opportunities to sample what we bake and lots to take home to share with appreciative friends.
 There is no special equipment needed, just a normal domestic oven and good flour.
 It's so easy to do and tastes great.

 We usually start by reviewing what we are going to make and in full day classes we break for a late lunch based on something we have baked.
 Click on each class for more detail.

-Typically rolls, wholemeal Loaves, a white cob, oatcakes and pittas.
+Typically rolls, wholemeal Loaves, a white cob, and fougasse.
+With a following wind we might get around to making oatcakes.

 Fougasse, croissants, pizza, focaccia, baguettes.
 We will bake four of these in a class.